joe-rua/backup-reporting/README.md

    - `BASE_PREFIX`: The common prefix path in that bucket, e.g., `Backup/12345/us-east-1`.
    - `START_DATE` / `END_DATE`: The date range you want to merge (format `datetime(YYYY, MM, DD)`).
    - `OUTPUT_CSV`: The name of the local CSV file where all data will be combined.
+   - `INSTANCES_FILE`: The list of Instance Ids you want to check against
 3. **Run the script**:
    ```bash
    python backup_report.py